 Insulin Pumps for Type 2 Diabetes

-Pumps operate similarly to a pancreas, but it is still important to check your blood sugar while using one.
-It is important to understand the differences between multiple daily injections (MDIs) and pumps in order to optimize your personal treatment plan for diabetes.
+It is important to understand the differences between MDI and pumps in order to optimize your personal treatment plan for diabetes.

-What about insulin pumps for Type 2 diabetes?
+Using an insulin pump for Type 2 diabetes

 Evidence shows that many people with Type 2 diabetes could benefit using available technology, but most especially, insulin pumps.
 People with Type 2 who take multiple doses of insulin daily should consider pump therapy.

-- Pumps resemble an actual pancreas.
-With the basal and bolus insulin delivery, insulin controls effects of carbohydrates on blood sugar, pumps work similarly to the way a pancreas would and can give the wearer less to think about.
+- Pumps more closely function like an actual pancreas.
+With the basal and bolus insulin delivery, insulin controls effects of carbohydrates on blood sugar, pumps work similarly to the way a pancreas would and can give you less to think about.